Academic Work (do get in touch if you would like to see a draft)

 Presented at:

 When deciding whether or not to do something, we might try to imagine ourselves in the future, looking back on the choice we made with gladness or regret.
 If we'll be glad that we did it, it's a good sign that we should do it; if we'll regret that we did it, it's a good sign that we shouldn't.
-But sometimes, doing something will turn us into someone who's glad that we did it — the decision will lead us to form commitments and attachments that fundamentally change our perspective.
-This is often seen as bad reasoning.
-Choosing to do something that shapes you into the sort of person who's happy with your choice?
-It looks something like self-indoctrination or Stockholm Syndrome.
-I argue that it can in fact be very good reasoning, both because our identities are porous, dynamic things, and because it allows us to make decisions with an eye towards personal growth.
+This is often seen as a good strategy unless the decision itself turns us into someone who will be glad that we did it.
+That looks something like self-indoctrination or Stockholm Syndrome.
+I argue that it can in fact be a very good strategy, both because our identities are porous and dynamic, and because it allows us to make decisions with an eye towards personal growth.

 Public-Facing Work